ChickenWithACrown/JavaScript-Activity-List/README.md

 ## Functions and Methods

 ### Activity
-This is the base class that handles the `amount` and can be extended to other activities.
+This base class handles the `amount` and can be extended to other activities.

 ### Payment (Inherits from Activity)
 This class extends the functionality of `Activity` by adding the `receiver`.